 The answer is keyboard shortcuts–aka shortkeys.
 According to Wikipedia, keyboard shortkeys are:

 a series of one or several keys that invoke a software or operating system operation when triggered by the user.

 Shortkeys are one of the teacher tools that scaffold differentiation.
 Students learn in different ways.
-Some excel with toolbars, ribbons, drop-down menus, or mouse clicks.
+Some excel with toolbars, ribbons, drop-down menus, or creating virtual backgrounds.
 Others find the mishmash of tiny pictures and icons confusing and prefer the ease and speed of the keyboard.
 Give students the option to complete a task in the manner best suited for their learning style.
 Once they know shortkeys, these will be an option available when they can’t find the program tool, or when it’s nested so deeply in menus, they can’t drill down far enough to find it.
 Shortkeys provide an alternative method of accomplishing simple tasks, like exit a program (Alt+F4), print (Ctrl+P), or copy (Ctrl+C).

 My students love them.
 I start in kindergarten with the easy ones–like Alt+F4–and build each year until they discover their own.
 Throw in a few quirky ones and you’ve won their hearts and minds.
 My two favorites are –> and :):

 - To create the first: Type – – >; many programs automatically switch it to an arrow